B.J. Penn: Return to the UFC

 In early 2006 at UFC 56, UFC president Dana White announced that Penn and the UFC had agreed to a settlement and Penn was to return as a top welterweight contender.
 Penn re-debuted on March 4 at UFC 58, losing to Georges St-Pierre by split decision in a fight that determined the number one welterweight contender.
 Although St. Pierre was declared the winner after a three-round decision, some believed that Penn had done enough to earn himself the victory, causing noticeably more damage throughout the fight, as Joe Rogan described St-Pierre's face being "a bloody mess" while B.J.
 Penn "barely having a scratch on him."
 Despite having lost the bout, Penn's performance against Georges St-Pierre, is considered to be one of the best put forth against the future UFC Champion.

 After new top contender St. Pierre injured himself during training, the UFC announced that Penn would replace St. Pierre in an upcoming title fight, setting up a highly anticipated rematch with Hughes at UFC 63 on September 23, 2006.
 In the bout, Penn controlled the first two rounds, but sustained a rib injury during the scramble to take Hughes' back in round two.
 He was visibly different in the third round, appearing exhausted and missing punches he was landing earlier.
 Hughes was able to take Penn to the mat, and in side control crucifix position rained punches on Penn's head until referee "Big" John McCarthy stopped the fight at 3:53 of the third round, making this the first time that Penn had been stopped in a fight.
+This fight earned him a Fight of the Night award.
 In an interview found on Penn's personal website, Penn stated that by round three he could hardly breathe and had no "mobility in his core."
 Despite the injury, Penn congratulated Hughes, calling him a great fighter and saying he deserved the victory.